-Sexual Violence: Sexual violence is any intentional physical sexual abuse committed against a person's will.
+Sexual Violence: Sexual violence is any intentional physical sexual abuse committed against a person's will or where a person is incapable of giving consent.
 Sexual violence includes rape, sexual assault, and sexual battery.

 Stalking: Stalking occurs when someone, on more than one occasion, engages in conduct directed at another person with the intent to place, or knows or reasonably should know that the conduct places that other person in reasonable fear of death, criminal sexual assault, or bodily injury to that other person or to that other person's family or household member.